jmelnick101/AlentiginosusRhizobia/README.md

 for i in *; do x=${i#*_}; mv $i $x; done
 ```

-Running this on the original file would change "19_30C_S380_bin.1.fa" to "30C_S380_bin.1.fa"; running this on the shortened file "19_30C.fa" would result in "30C.fa", which Phylophlan would read as just "30C" if ".fa" was specified as the extension.
+Running this on the original file would change "19_30C_S380_bin.1.fa" to "30C_S380_bin.1.fa"; running this on the shortened file "19_30C.fa" would result in "30C.fa", which PhyloPhlAn would read as just "30C" if ".fa" was specified as the extension.

 ## PGAP
+To download PGAP, go to https://github.com/ncbi/pgap
 ```
 for i in *; do x=${i%_*}; y=${x%_*}; sudo ~/pgap.py -r --taxcheck -o ../$y -g ./$i -s 'Mesorhizobium'; done
 ```
 The code for the first batch of samples was originally run without the --taxcheck flag, so I reran the pipeline with --taxcheck-only and the output directory as taxcheck_$y so that it wouldn't have to go through the full annotation process.
 The taxonomy check gives the ANI compared to the most closely related species, so this flag is optional.

 ## Prokka
+To download Prokka, go to https://github.com/tseemann/prokka
 ```
 for i in *; do x=${i%_*}; y=${x%_*}; prokka -outdir ../$y -prefix $y ./$i; done
 ```